-Nisha Biswal is President of the U.S.-India Business Council (USIBC) and Senior Vice President for International Strategy and Global Initiatives and oversees South Asia programs at the U.S. Chamber of Commerce.
-Biswal provides strategic guidance and leads advocacy efforts on behalf of USIBC’s more than 300 member companies, promoting long-term commercial partnerships to advance the bilateral trade relationship between the U.S. and India.
+Nisha Biswal is DFC’s Deputy Chief Executive Officer.
+Ms. Biswal was nominated by the President and confirmed by the U.S. Senate on July 27, 2023.
+She is the former President of the U.S.-India Business Council (USIBC) and Senior Vice President for International Strategy and Global Initiatives and oversees South Asia programs at the U.S. Chamber of Commerce.
+Biswal provided strategic guidance and leads advocacy efforts on behalf of USIBC’s more than 300 member companies, promoting long-term commercial partnerships to advance the bilateral trade relationship between the U.S. and India.

 Biswal served as assistant secretary for South and Central Asian Affairs at the U.S. Department of State from 2013 to 2017.
 There she oversaw the U.S.-India strategic partnership during a period of unprecedented cooperation, including the launch of an annual U.S.-India Strategic and Commercial Dialogue.
 During Biswal’s tenure, bilateral commercial trade between the U.S. and India nearly doubled, reaching $115 billion in 2016.
 In recognition of her efforts, Biswal was awarded the prestigious Samman Award by the president of India in January 2017.